 Evidence-based resources that can help you lead your team more effectively, delivered to your inbox monthly.

 Thank you for signing up

-Kellerman and Seligman weren’t able to get to all of the questions from attendees during the Work/23 event, so Kellerman answers some of them below.
+Nalbantian wasn’t able to get to all of the questions from attendees during the event, so he answers some of them below.
 (Questions and answers have been lightly edited for clarity.)

 Does your research address intersectionality in its analysis?
 You talked about women and people of color, but what about women of color and other people with multiple intersecting minority identities?

 In many of the client cases covered in my study, we did indeed examine intersectionality directly.
 We’ve done this quite a bit in larger U.S.-based organizations that have adequate populations of these demographic groups for modeling purposes.

 One of the areas of particular interest to client organizations is intersectionality with respect to reporting relationships.